SAP/open-ux-tools/README.md

 2. The release job is configured to run after the version merge commit has been pushed to the main branch in the version job.
 This job publishes the changed packages to npmjs.com

 ## Code of Conduct
+Everyone participating in this joint project is welcome as long as our [Code of Conduct](./docs/CODE_OF_CONDUCT.md) is being adhered to.

 ## Licensing